 23. Latex Condoms Were Invented by a Pole

-First latex condom was invented in 1912 by Julius Fromm, who made the rubber ones thinner and better.
-Ironically, until these dates politicians in Poland are arguing about which methods of anticonception should be allowed, if any at all.
+The first latex condom was invented in 1912 by Julius Fromm, who made the rubber ones thinner and better.
+Ironically, until these dates, politicians in Poland are arguing about which methods of anticonception should be allowed, if any at all.

 24. Poland Has Its Own Version of Valentine’s Day